 Our annual report celebrates our 10-year anniversary as an organisation, an important milestone, and an opportunity for us to pause and reflect on our many achievements across the last decade.

-We also launched our new purpose-built space for the Centre for Care and Wellbeing, expanding our service offering, and embarking on an ambitious program of operational improvements, all while navigating the challenges presented by COVID-19.
+We also launched our new purpose-built space for the Centre for Care & Wellbeing, expanding our service offering, and embarking on an ambitious program of operational improvements, all while navigating the challenges presented by COVID-19.
 Since we launched the Centre in 2017, over 3000 members of the Victorian community have accessed more than 600 activities and vital community programs designed to guide them through the grief process, help them form community, and ultimately ensure better health outcomes.

-The programs offered through the Centre for Care and Wellbeing are world-leading and essential to not only the individuals accessing them but to society as a whole.
+The programs offered through the Centre for Care & Wellbeing are world-leading and essential to not only the individuals accessing them but to society as a whole.
 These programs facilitate social cohesion; breaking through the barriers of loneliness and isolation and taking pressure off the wider health care system.

 Now, more than ever, the role that we play in bringing people together, in helping them to form connection and community, is a vital service.
 We have close to 2 million visitors to our sites annually.
 That is over one-third of Melbourne’s population entering our gates every year.